 The midterm exam is an in-class exam, consisting true-false, multiple-choice, identification and short essay questions.
 The exam will cover the course material from the first half of the course.

-The final exam is a take-home exam consisting identification and essay questions.
+The final exam is an in-class exam consisting of fifty (50) questions total: twenty (20) true-false, twenty (20) multiple-choice, and ten (10) identification.
 The exam will cover the course material from the entire course.